rishabh1403/blog-source/posts/coding/leetcode/2019/09/reverse-integer.md

 # Solutions
  We will discuss two solutions in this article and compare their time & space complexities.

-* String based reversal
+* String-based reversal
 * Number based reversal

-# String based reversal
+# String-based reversal

-In this method, we will convert the number to a string, reverse it.
+In this method, we will convert the number to a string and reverse it.
 We will also use some inbuilt methods in JavaScript for string manipulation and mathematical operation.

 The idea is very simple

-- Take absolute value of number
+- Take the absolute value of the number
 - convert to string
 - create a character array
 - reverse it